m-rajaee/SpaceWar/README.md

-Final Project of BP Class at Isfahan University of Technology
+Final Project of Basic Programming Class at Isfahan University of Technology Developed a simple Space War game using C, applying programming fundamentals and game logic implementation.

 CMD Settings For Best Appearance :
 Font Size: 36
 Window Size: 93 x 23
 The CMD Tab Should Be Maximized